Navigation

 1. Green, K. (2022).
 An exploration of setting healthy personal boundaries as a veterinary professional–part 1: at work and beyond.
 Companion Animal, 27(6), 96-101.

 2. King, M. E. (2016).
-Family Boundaries.
+Family boundaries.
 Encyclopedia of Family Studies, 1-3.